×

 • Skilled Worker: The main route for skilled non-UK workers, except EU/EEA/Swiss nationals under the EU Settlement Scheme.

-• Senior or Specialist Worker: Designed for transferring established employees to the UK in multinational companies.
+• Senior or Specialist Worker: Designed for transferring established employees to the UK in multinational companies or linked businesses.
 Duration varies based on salary, without leading to UK settlement.
+This route will not lead to settlement for the workers.

 • International Sportsperson: For elite sportspeople and coaches stationed in the UK.